stclib/STC/examples/README.md

 advanced.c Example
 ------------------

-This demonstrates how to customize hash **CMap** with a user-defined key-type.
+This demonstrates how to customize hash **cmap** with a user-defined key-type.
 You need to define two things:

 1. A hash function; calculates the hash value given an object of the key-type.